-Project Innovations
+Project innovations

-The overall challenge for both the wheat & sugarcane sectors is to transform both traditional extensive as well as modern intensive systems into sustainable systems producing more crop output with better use of resources and this requires better management of the interacting parameters controlling yield.
-In response to these challenges, Rezatec aims to launch a free mobile application aimed at helping wheat and sugarcane smallholder farmers in Mexico, benefit from using Earth Observation (EO) satellite data within field measurements to reduce production costs and increase crop yields.
+The overall challenge for both the wheat, maize & sugarcane sectors is to transform both traditional extensive as well as modern intensive systems into sustainable systems producing more crop output with better use of resources and this requires better management of the interacting parameters controlling yield.
+In response to these challenges, Rezatec aims to launch a free mobile application aimed at helping wheat and sugarcane smallholder farmers in Mexico and wheat and maize farmers in Argentina, benefit from using Earth Observation (EO) satellite data within field measurements to reduce production costs and increase crop yields.
 The ultimate aim is to ensure that farmer incomes become more stable, and therefore directly benefit farming families and rural communities, as well as addressing potential environmental issues.